Priyamjain1105/WeatherPlay/README.md

 ## Prediction Page (Weather Not Suitable)
 ![WhatsApp Image 2024-08-01 at 21 50 38_202e6e0f](https://github.com/user-attachments/assets/d4f74ea4-0cff-48f5-8402-3f8c19c7a195)

-#License
+## License

-This project is licensed under the MIT License.
-See the <a>LICENSE</a> file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.